-PROGRAM DESCRIPTION

-The Master of Business Administration degree consists of 36 credit hours for students possessing undergraduate degrees in a business discipline, or up to 48 hours for students from non-business disciplines.
-The course work includes equipping the student with tools for graduate study, advanced studies in business, and training in practical leadership/management skills.
-Students may focus their courses in one of nine areas (tracks): leadership and organizational development, electronic business, project management, health services management, finance, international business, marketing, human resources, or accounting, or may take three electives from among those nine areas for a general business emphasis.
+PROGRAM DESCRIPTION: The Master of Business Administration degree consists of 36 credit hours for students possessing undergraduate degrees in a business discipline, or up to 48 hours for students from non-business disciplines.
+The coursework includes equipping the student with tools for graduate study, advanced studies in business, and training in practical leadership/management skills.
+Students may focus their courses in one of seven areas (tracks): leadership and organizational development, project management, health services management, finance, marketing, human resources, or accounting; or may take three electives from among those seven areas for a general business emphasis.

-CURRICULUM OVERVIEW
+MASTER OF BUSINESS ADMINISTRATION CURRICULUM OVERVIEW

-Business Leveling (0-12 hours) Business Core Studies (27 hours) Track Studies (9 hours)
+- I. Business Leveling (0-12 hours)

+- II.
+Business Core Studies (27 hours)

+- III.
+Track Studies (9 hours)